kalafut/brokenmold/content/projects.md

 title: "Projects"
 ---

 Since [DOS 2.11][] I've always been working on something.
 Side projects are fun and my way to try out a lot of technologies.
 Lately I seem to be writing a lot of **Go** and **Javascript**.
 My `~/dev` folder has hundreds of children.
 Sometimes the work exists elsewhere, such as some small contribution to a project on Github that I'll probably forget about.
 (And Github is surprisingly unhelpful at helping you track older contributions.)
-But I'd like to not forget about these endevors, hence this page.
+But I'd like to not forget about these endeavors, hence this page.

 ## Active
 **choppy**
-: (*Planned*) Chess opening trainer as an intro project to learn [Elm](http://elm-lang.org).
+: (*Planned*) Chess opening trainer as an intro project to learn [Elm](http://elm-lang.org) and/or try out [GopherJS](http://www.gopherjs.org/).
+It will be transpilerific.

 **[kalafut.net][]**
 : This site is of course a constant work-in-progress.
 It has evolved from a heavy Wordpress installation to a static site.
 Various blogging platforms, themes and hosting setups have been tried.
 Oh yeah, and there's the writing... :)